Josef Wagner - Baritone/Bass

 After his stage debut as Don Alfonso (“Così fan tutte”) and Dulcamara (“Elisir d’amore”) he became a member of the ensemble of the Viennese Volksoper in 2002.
 Here until 2005 he expanded his repertoire with parts such as Publio (“Clemenza di Tito”), Masetto (“Don Giovanni”), Alidoro (“Cenerentola”), Philebos (“König Kandaules” by Zemlinsky) and Colline (“La Bohème”).
 In addition he gave guest performances in the title roles of Mozart’s “Le Nozze di Figaro” at the Salzburg Landestheater, as Guglielmo (“Così fan tutte”) at the Festival “Mozart in Reinsberg”, as Lord Sidney (“Viaggio a Reims”) and Fra Melitone (“La Forza del Destino”) at the Stadttheater Bern.
 In the summer of 2006, Josef Wagner gave his debut at the Salzburg Festival as Don Cassandro (“La Finta Semplice”).
 During the season 2006/07 he sang Figaro at the Viennese Volksoper and on a tour in Holland, Nachtigall (“Die Meistersinger von Nürnberg”) and Frank in the “Fledermaus” at the Geneva Opera, Guglielmo at the Opera Ireland and Papageno at Hyogo Performing Arts Center in Japan.
 In 2007/08 he performed with the Concerto Cologne under the conductorship of Michael Hofstetter as Herkules in Anton Schweitzer’s “Alceste”, at the Israeli Opera as Lord Sidney, at the Opéra de Nantes as Nick Shadow (“The Rake’s Progress”), with the Het Gelders Orkest in Holland as Don Giovanni, Eduard (in Hindemith’s “Neues vom Tage”) and Don Giovanni at the Opéra de Dijon, Leporello and Publio at the Opéra de Marseille, Papageno at the Viennese Volksoper, as well as Assur (“Semiramide”), “Viaggio à Reims” (under conductorship of M° Alberto Zedda), Fra Melitone in “La Forza del Destino“ and Papageno at the Vlaamse Opera Antwerp.

-Most recently, he made his debut at the Deutsche Oper Berlin with “Le Vaisseau Fantôme” (by Pierre-Louis Dietsch) in concert version and as Jochanaan at Royal Opera Stockholm.
+He made his debut at the Deutsche Oper Berlin with “Le Vaisseau Fantôme” (by Pierre-Louis Dietsch) in concert version, as Jochanaan at Royal Opera Stockholm and as Papageno at the Festival Aix-en-Provence.

 © We kindly ask you to seek our approval for any alteration or abbreviation of the biography.
 Thank you for your kind understanding.